 Two views of the Kristallnacht pogroms:

 After Kristallnacht, the Jewish community was ordered to pay a collective fine of one billion Marks.
 Insurance payments for the damages to Jewish shops, homes, and property were paid to the Nazi government, not to the policyholders.
 The 20,000 Jewish men who had been arrested were slowly released in the weeks following.
 They were terrorized in the concentration camps, most of them under the condition that they and their families would leave Germany as soon as possible.
 None of the German perpetrators were arrested or tried for the crimes of murder, assault, arson, or property damage.
-Only two perpetrators were punished for the rape of Jewish women.
-Even these two convictions did not actually focus on the Jewish victims, but suggested that the perpetrators committed a crime purely by having sex with Jewish women, a crime of Rassenschande (racial defilement).
+Only two perpetrators were punished for raping Jewish women.
+Even these two convictions did not actually focus on the Jewish victims.
+They were classified as crimes of Rassenschande (racial defilement).
+In other words, the perpetrators committed a crime purely by having sex with Jewish women.

 For four excellent accounts about the Kristallnacht pogrom see Alan E. Steinweis, Kristallnacht 1938 (Belknap Press, 2009); Rita Thalmann and Emmanuel Feinermann, Crystal Night (Coward, McCann & Geoghegan, 1974); Anthony Read and David Fisher, Kristallnacht: The Nazi Night of Terror (Random House, 1993); and Martin Gilbert, Kristallnacht: Prelude to Destruction (HarperCollins, 2006).